Skip to main content

 Alcohol Permit

-Fire Permit: A Fire Permit may be required, in addition to the Special Event permit, if your event utilizes tents, canopies or generators.
+A Fire Permit may be required, in addition to the Special Event permit, if your event utilizes tents, canopies or generators.
 Tents, canopies, and generators must be set-up, distanced, and powered in a way that ensures the safety of all participants.
-You can find more information about the Fire Permit and fee here.

 Sound & Road Closure Permit